mapaction/mapactionpy_controller/README.md

 ```
     assert my_recipe == MapRecipe.fromJOSN(my_recipe>toJSON())
 ```
+The `jsonpickle` module is particularly well suited for this.

  [] CrashMoveFolder class should check for the existance of all of the subdirectories in the constructor.

  [] Replace debug print statements with output to a logging libaray - to ensure that standard output is not corrupted with error/debug messages.

  [] Better name for the `Event` class